SatendraDiwakar/Wiki-APP/README.md

 # Wiki-APP_NodeJs_RESTAPI

-An MVC app to create, read, update and delete database.
+An MVC app to perform create, read, update and delete operations in database.

 ## Demo